cytoscape/cytoscape-gui-distribution/packaging/README.txt

 To build the installer bundles, edit pom.xml to change the <install4j.executable> property to the location of the "install4jc" application on your machine.

+Don't forget to uncomment the java-doc execution block, too.

 Then run:

 	mvn clean install